applecool/SmartPhoneStatus/README.md

 2. Copy the .apk file [APK stands for Android Application Package] to your SD card.
 3. Tap on the .apk file to install it on your phone or tablet.

+Method 2:

+1. Copy the apk to SD card.
+2. Download an app called "AppInstaller" from Android Market [Google Play].
+3. On opening the app you can see the apk file in the list.
+4. Click on the app, and it gets installed.

 Usage: